Purpose

 • Drug: Rescue Medications

-Participants receive the following rescue medications prior to sac-TMT infusion, per approved product label: histamine-1 receptor antagonist, histamine-2 receptor antagonist, acetaminophen or equivalent, and dexamethasone or equivalent.
-Participants are also recommended to receive prophylactic steroid mouthwash (dexamethasone or equivalent).
+Participants will receive the following rescue medications prior to sac-TMT infusion, per approved product label: histamine-1 receptor antagonist, histamine-2 receptor antagonist, acetaminophen or equivalent, and dexamethasone or equivalent, prophylactic steroid mouthwash (dexamethasone or equivalent), and granulocyte colony-stimulating factor (G-CSF).

 Experimental